nmachine-io/kerbi/README.md

 My favorite thing about CDK8s is that it feels like a normal computer program.
-Kerbi takes that one step further by letting you run your code in interactive mode (via IRB), making it super easy to play with and debug your code:
+Kerbi takes that one step further by letting you run your code in interactive mode (via IRB), making it easy to play with your code or the Kerbi lib.

 ```ruby
 $ kerbi console --set backend.database.enabled=true